North Carolina Daycare Abuse Lawyers

 After putting your faith in a daycare provider, it is devastating to learn that your child has been harmed in any way.
 But you don’t have to face these terrible circumstances alone.
-The North Carolina daycare abuse attorneys at Hardison & Cochran are concerned about what your child went through and we want to assist your family as you recover from this ordeal.
+The North Carolina daycare negligence lawyers at Hardison & Cochran are concerned about what your child went through and we want to assist your family as you recover from this ordeal.

 If your child has been injured due to the negligence of a daycare facility or a non-relative childcare provider, the most important thing is to focus on getting the young person well again.
 Once you’re ready to discuss your legal options, call the Raleigh personal injury lawyers at Hardison & Cochran toll-free at 800-434-8399 or fill out our online contact form.
 You’ll get a response within 24 hours and the initial consultation is always free.

-Forms and Signs of Child Abuse in NC Daycare Settings
+Forms and Signs of Child Abuse and Neglect in NC Daycare Settings

 Different forms of abuse can occur at daycare facilities in North Carolina, including physical, sexual and emotional mistreatment.